dhowe/dialogic/README.md

-Check our [Tendar](https://play.google.com/store/apps/details?id=com.TenderClaws.Tendar.home), the new free AR game using Dialogic on your Android device!
+Check our [Tendar](https://play.google.com/store/apps/details?id=com.TenderClaws.Tendar.home), the new free AR game using Dialogic on your Android device..
+Here's a [review](https://variety.com/2018/digital/news/tender-claws-tendar-ar-game-1203029351/)!

 Interested in using Dialogic in your game or voice-app?
 Drop me a line at daniel-@-rednoise-dot-org..._